edporras/edn_turbo/README.md

 calls into the ruby side.

 - As of v0.6.1, `edn_turbo` supports EDN ratio literals, returning a ruby Rational representation for them.
+See https://github.com/edn-format/edn/issues/64.